 - Object Number:

-- brass (copper, zinc alloy), copper (metal), leather, mahogany (wood), plastic (unidentified)
+- brass (copper, zinc alloy), copper (metal), leather, mahogany (wood) and plastic (unidentified)

 - furnishing and equipment